 When you prefer a sleek silhouette or find all that volume unpractical (yes it is), a full-skirt version is a great option.
 In maxi or tea-length, it looks great with a cropped top.
 In this case, the skirt gives the illusion of miles-long legs, especially when paired with heels.
 Skip the heels for bare feet, and you have a stunning outfit for a beach wedding.

-There also exist cuts that have asymmetric hems (see photos below) or ruffles.
+There also exist cuts that have asymmetric hems or ruffles (see photos below).

 Ever since I was a kid, I liked figure skater attire, ballroom dance gowns and ballet tutus.
-As a kid I also adored the Dior introduced skirts of the 50s.
-I was fascinated that the skirt would stay away from the body due to the petticoats.
+I also adored the Dior-introduced skirts of the 1950s.
+It fascinated me that the skirt would stay away from the body due to the petticoats.
 I made figure skating and petticoat skirts for my dolls and wished being a living Barbie doll.

 Of course, I wanted ballet lessons or learn figure skating.
 The tutus and sequin embellished attires were definitely reasons for the desire.
-Instead, my parents enrolled me into gym and self-defense classes.
-I didn’t enjoy these classes at all.
-I especially hated the self-defense class.
-My parents wanted me to take the class so I could stop the bullies who bullied me in school.
-But they all were in this class!
-Thus, the class gave them even more chances and me even more exposure to them.
+Instead, my parents enrolled me into gym and self-defense classes!

 To imitate the tulle skirt look, I sew a circle skirt when I was a teenager.
 While the huge amount of fabric at the hem made the skirt standing out a bit, it wasn’t the look, I loved.
-On the contrary, I found that circle skirts don’t look great on me at all.
-Thus, the skirt more or less remained in the closet and later ended up at Goodwill.
+On the contrary, that circle skirt failed to look great on me.
+Therefore, it remained in the closet, and later ended up at Goodwill.
 Well, clothes not flattering your body shape is just one reason why you never wear some of your beautiful clothes, right?

 When I was in graduate school, I bought my first petticoat.
-I wore it sometimes at my Rock’n Roll practices underneath a self-made 50s skirt (see post at the link for a photo of that skirt).
-I still like 50s inspired retro dresses.
+I wore it sometimes at my Rock’n Roll practices underneath a self-made 1950s skirt (see a photo of that skirt).
+I still like 1950s inspired retro dresses.

 My knack for the tulle and mesh skirt look is still alive.
-I love how they provide shape, alter the look of the body, how they move.
+They provide shape, alter the look of the body move.
 They are so feminine.
 I love being a woman.
-I just wear the skirt, and not only on the dance floor.

 The piece is easiest to style in nude, white or very light neutral pastels like pale pink, light gray, light blue or beige.
 It easily can dress up a plain T-shirt.

-A tulle skirt in pastel is a Must-have when you are a Romantic Style personality.
+A tulle skirt in pastel is a Must-Have when you are a Romantic Style personality.
 A denim jacket is a perfect pairing keeping the romantic vibe of the look.
 Just think of Rene Russo in the stands at the final baseball play playing Jake Taylor‘s ex-girlfriend Lynn Weslin in the 1989 movie Major League.
 Her blond curly long hair, white eyelet dress and blue jeans jacket is pure romantic.
-Ballet flats are the best choice for the shoes.
+This look is what to wear with ballerina flats.

-In spring and fall, pair it with the Romantic classic gingham shirt.
+In spring and fall, pair it with a Romantic style classic gingham shirt.
 In winter, try a pearl embellished cashmere sweater or wear a cardigan with lace collar as top.

-A statement color like blue or red provide a more edgy, street chic look.
-When your style is Rock’n Roll try a graphic Tee, red tulle, ankle booties with or without a black leather motorcycle jacket.
+A tulle skirt in a statement color like blue or red provides a more edgy, street chic vibe.
+Thus, when your are Rock’n Roll kind of gal try a graphic Tee, red tulle, ankle booties with or without a black leather motorcycle jacket.
 Swap the graphic T-shirt with a plaid shirt, striped top or a denim shirt.

 Try a white classic around-the-knee tutu version with a red sweater, pantyhose and red pumps for a holiday party.

-This style mixes everything with everything and ties it together with the accessories, colors, … in search for what looks the best wrong (?).
-See the example in the next photos.
+The eclectic style mixes everything with everything and ties it together with the accessories, colors, … in search for what looks the best “wrong”.

-The following look shows an example with a nude full skirt tea-length cut and a boxy abstract floral print top (and jeans jacket) with colorful strappy sandals.
-Summer style to compete with the flowers.
-LOL.
+The photos below show a nude full skirt tea-length cut styled with a boxy abstract floral print top (and jeans jacket) with colorful strappy sandals.

 This super feminine piece works with many styles and for many occasion, even a wedding or a holiday party.
-The sleek versions in light neutrals or pastels are easier to style than those in crayon colors.
-And, you can wear it at any age.
+Sleek versions in light neutrals or pastels are easier to style over 50 than those in crayon colors.
+The former colors, namely are feminine and elegant.